-Article 19 of the ICCPR.
-It has been also argued that while restrictions on the right to information are possible, the EU has not provided sufficient evidence that such a ban is legitimate, proportionate, and necessary.
-In this respect, ARTICLE 19 notes that any justification on the basis of public order and security is unlikely to be pertinently convincing, given that the EU is not directly engaged in an armed conflict with Russia and in light of the limited distribution and impact of these media in EU Member States.
+rights instruments have adopted a right to information.
+While it is to be determined whether the Russian state-controlled media as the agents of the State can invoke a right to freedom of expression, the ban does affect the right of individuals in the EU to freely receive information of "any kind" under Article 19 of the ICCPR.
+It has been also argued that while restrictions on the right to information are possible, the EU has not provided sufficient evidence that would such a ban is legitimate, proportionate, and necessary.
+In this respect, ARTICLE 19 notes that any justification based on public order and security is unlikely to be pertinently convincing, given that the EU is not directly engaged in an armed conflict with Russia and in light of the limited distribution and impact of these media in the EU countries.
 The EU should demonstrate that RT and Sputnik's programmes actually constitute a serious and immediate threat to public order and security to justify a ban in all EU Member States.
 In addition, many of the programs of the Russian state-controlled media, in particular as broadcast abroad, report on issues entirely unrelated to the war.
 We further note that in democratic countries and under the international freedom of expression standards, suspending or cancelling licenses for audiovisual media should be decided by independent regulators and not by political institutions.

-At least equally problematic has been the ban imposed by Russia on several foreign news organisations such as the BBC, Voice of America or Deutsche Welle, for spreading what it alleged was false information about its war in Ukraine.
-Russia also proceeded to amend its Criminal Code following its invasion of Ukraine and created new offences that punished discrediting the Russian armed forces, calling for sanctions against Russia, and disseminating "false information" about the armed forces.
-As a consequence, both local media outlets (such as the Novaya Gazeta newspaper) and foreign journalists were forced to suspend their coverage of the conflict due to fears of being imprisoned under the new law for up to 15 years.
+At least equally problematic has been the ban imposed by Russia on several foreign news organisations such as the BBC, Voice of America or Deutsche Welle, for spreading what it alleged was false information about its war in Ukraine.49 Russia also proceeded to amend its Criminal Code following its invasion of Ukraine and created new offences that punished discrediting the Russian armed forces, called for sanctions against Russia, and disseminated "false information" about the armed forces.
+As a consequence, both local media outlets (such as the Novaya Gazeta newspaper) and foreign journalists were forced to suspend their coverage of the conflict due to fears of being imprisoned under the new law for up to 15 years.50